 - 3.3 The recession has reduced all authorities' income, and pushed up costs leading to the need to make significant savings and service cuts, including reducing posts.
 The pressure to do "more for less", more efficiently and to increase productivity is greater than ever, especially through using technology to do more. - 3.4 Demographic pressures continue to have an impact.
 The 2011 Census indicated that the population of Bracknell Forest has grown by 3.3% from 109,617 to 113,200 between 2001-2011, with a 7% increase in the numbers of children under 5 and an 18% increase in the number of those over 65; this has a resultant impact on schools and adult social care support.
 Also increasing diversity in the numbers of residents from black and minority ethnic groups will affect both the workforce composition and service demands.
 There has been an increase in the number of ethnic minority pupils in schools over the last 12 years from 7.5% to 18.7% and the forecast is for this to continue.
 This will increase the pressure on schools and the schools workforce and increase the demand for teachers and non-teaching staff.
-In May 2014, the population had risen to 115,058 of which 25% are aged between 0 18 years.
+The estimated population of Bracknell Forest is 116,567 as at mid 2013.